PseudoTV/PseudoTV_Live/replit.md

 ## Known Issues
 - **10-bit video (HDR) playback**: Not a plugin issue - devices without hardware 10-bit video decoding support will show codec errors.
 This is a device/Kodi limitation, not PseudoTV Live.

+## Future Enhancements

+### Show-Specific Bumpers (Planned)
+**Feature Request:** Add support for "You're watching X" and "Up next: X" bumpers that are specific to the currently playing show.

+**Implementation Notes:**
+- Would require extending the bumper system to support template-based bumpers
+- Bumpers could be dynamically generated or selected based on show metadata
+- Integration with the existing `isFiller()` detection in service.py
+- Special handling needed for show-specific content in the callback mechanism

+**Status:** Documented for future implementation.
+The filler infrastructure (pre-rolls, post-rolls, bumpers) is already in place and could be extended to support this feature.